pantheon-systems/documentation/source/content/guides/local-development/02-configuration.md

 ## Get the Files

-For an overview of ways to transfer files, see [SFTP and rsync on Pantheon](/rsync-and-sftp).
+Refer to [SFTP and rsync on Pantheon](/rsync-and-sftp) for an overview of ways to transfer files.

 ### Via Terminus